 We’ve seen far too many situations where there’s great technology in place, but because it’s set up incorrectly, it's doing nothing to grow and retain customers.
 The opposite is also common, where great creative campaigns are in place but they aren’t being scaled, measured, and managed with the right technology.

 While many CRM solutions are available, few cover all four CRM elements, and many only consider one.
-The two most common CRM solutions available today either have their foundation in technology or creative.
+The two most common CRM solutions available today either have their foundation in technology or creativity.
 If technology-driven, they attempt to solve all CRM challenges with a single piece of software.
 And if their foundation is creative, the solution provider develops communication but doesn’t give much thought to scaling or measuring it.
 We often encounter CRM solutions where many different systems have been integrated to give a single customer view, but they’ve only been integrated from a technology perspective.
 This makes it practically impossible to build and execute a great CRM and CX strategy — especially one that your team can actually use.

 When evaluating vendors for CRM and CX solutions, consider which lens they're using in their proposed solution.
 If your chosen vendor takes a siloed approach, seek additional vendors to fill in the blanks.